 Information Economics/Mechanism Design and Organizational Economics

-- From Equals to Despots: The Dynamics of Repeated Decision Making in Partnerships with Private Information, with Vinicius Carrasco and William Fuchs (Mar.
-08, 2019) Accepted at the Journal of Economic Theory
+- From Equals to Despots: The Dynamics of Repeated Decision Making in Partnerships with Private Information, with Vinicius Carrasco and William Fuchs Forthcoming in the Journal of Economic Theory

 - ASEAN Financial Integration, with Geert Almekinders, Alex Mourmouras, Jianping Zhou, and Yong Sarah Zhou, IMF Working Paper No. 15/34, Feb.
 23, 2015